Alek Thomas Preview, Player Props: Diamondbacks vs. Cubs

-Alek Thomas -- .161 average over his past 10 games -- will be in action for the Arizona Diamondbacks versus the Chicago Cubs, with Jameson Taillon on the mound, on September 8 at 2:20 PM ET.
+The Arizona Diamondbacks, including Alek Thomas (.156 batting average in his past 10 games), battle starting pitcher Kyle Hendricks and the Chicago Cubs at Wrigley Field, Sunday at 2:20 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Cubs.
+He had a one-hit performance in his previous game (1-for-4) against the Cubs.

 Alek Thomas Game Info & Props vs. the Cubs